South St. Pete People and Jobs

-Youth Farm at Enoch Davis is the creation of a cradle to career pathway for food systems careers and entrepreneurship in our school system, starting with the establishment of a Youth Farm demonstration project at the Enoch Davis Center in South St. Petersburg.
-View the Youth Farm Overview Flyer to see what the team has been up to.
+The St. Pete Youth Farm is the creation of a cradle-to-career pathway for food systems careers and entrepreneurship in our school system, starting with the establishment of a Youth Farm demonstration project at the Enoch Davis Center in South St. Petersburg.

 The Youth Farm program includes five key components: